Traditional Slovenian Food: A Regional Guide to the Country’s Tastiest Foods

 First, the influence of neighboring countries on the food of Slovenia can be felt practically everywhere.
 Flavors from Italy to the west, Austria to the north, Hungary to the east, and Croatia to its south collide in Slovenia to produce some very unique and delicious dishes we’ve never had anywhere else.
 Imagine the Italian influence on food — fresh seafood, garlic, olive oil, fresh herbs.
 And the Austrian food?
 Can you say Slovenian Schnitzel?

-Second, for many years the foods of the former Yugoslavia, part of which we now know as Slovenia, languished under a repressive government and was unknown to the world.
+Second, for many years the foods of the former Yugoslavia, part of which we now know as Slovenia, languished under a repressive government and was relatively unknown to the world.
 But today, Slovenian cuisine is making its mark.
 Boasting 24 distinct culinary regions, chefs are putting modern spins on traditional dishes and introducing what farm-to-table means in this beautiful country.
+Chefs like Ana Roš have literally put Slovenia on the culinary map with her restaurant Hiša Franko in the Soča Valley and are drawing visitors from around the world who travel for food and wine.
 Dishes made from locally sourced seasonal produce along with meats and fish are a highlight, not to mention a selection of excellent wines.
 Slovenian cuisine is unique and diverse, yet these 24 regions share many common foods.
 For these reasons and many more, Slovenia should be a top spot on your Europe bucket list, though as you can imagine, all of these variations and interpretations make writing a food guide very challenging.

 But trying new foods is one of our favorite things to do and we’re always up for a good challenge (a tough job but someone’s gotta do it!)
 One thing we discovered about Slovenia that really struck a chord with us is their commitment to the slow food movement which originated in the northern Piedmont of Italy (and also spurred the slow travel movement too).
 Whether it’s due to the local chefs’ desire to preserve traditional Slovenian food and create innovative twists of their own, or the inherent nature of the food in Slovenia dishes that takes hours to cook — food here is generally whole, hearty, rich and delicious.